Kunal0004/Sir-Chip/README.md

 ###  Hello.
-I'am Chip, I mainly programme in Python - I occasionally code in JavaScript and Lua as well.
+I'am Kunal, I mainly programme in Python - I occasionally code in JavaScript and Lua as well.

 🛠 - Working on **Sync.** and **Solar SB**